 All news

-Club - Genk: Club Facts
+Club - Genk: the Club Facts

 Jupiler Pro League

-The Fixture
+The Match

 <p>Raphael Onyedika will be back after suspension against Genk.
 He already scored three goals in the Champions' Play-Offs. </p>